136.11 Local Public Agency Construction

 136.11.19 Final Acceptance

-- If it is determined by the inspection party that all contract items have been completed in their entirety and are of satisfactory quality, then this inspection constitutes a "final inspection".
+The scheduled inspection becomes the final inspection if it is determined by the inspection party that all contract items have been completed in their entirety and are of satisfactory quality.
+By merit of the final inspection, the project also receives final acceptance.

 Final acceptance by MoDOT occurs after the LPA has submitted all the applicable final documents (certifications) listed in EPG 136.11.20 Project Closeout Certifications.
-Afterwards, MoDOT will issue a final acceptance report (form C-239) to the LPA.
+These documents are to be received within 60 days of the final inspection date.
+After review and acceptance of the documentation, MoDOT will issue a final acceptance report (Form C-239 LPA) and process final reimbursement to the LPA.

 136.11.20 Project Closeout Certifications